 Unit 11: Probability

-Probability of an event, addition and multiplication theorems of probability and their applications; Conditional probability; Bayes’ theorem, Probability distribution of a random variate; Binomial and Poisson distributions and their properties.
+Probability of an event, addition and multiplication theorems of probability and their applications; Conditional probability; Bayes’ theorem, the Probability distribution of a random variate; Binomial and Poisson distributions and their properties.

 Unit 4: Electrochemistry, Kinetics and Surface Chemistry